rtcharity/resources.eahub.org/content/learn/connect.md

 * <a target="_blank" href="http://forum.effectivealtruism.org/">Effective Altruism Forum</a>
 * <a target="_blank" href="https://www.facebook.com/groups/effective.altruists/">Main Effective Altruism Group</a>
 * <a target="_blank" href="https://www.facebook.com/groups/eahangout/">EA Hangouts</a> (informal facebook group to casually discuss EA and non-EA topics)
+* <a target="_blank" href="https://www.facebook.com/EA.Virtual.Group/">The EA Virtual Group</a> is a place for people who can't attend <a target="_blank" href="http://eahub.org/groups/">local EA groups</a> to have regular online meetings to discuss EA ideas and support each other with their goals to have a positive impact.

 ## Cause Areas